TheVave/Sharp/README.md

 ---------------------------------------------------------

-SharpPhysics only runs on Windows because the glfw.dll file isn't compatible with other Operating Systems.

-### UPDATE ###

-Soon it may be compatible with MacOS and Linux.
+SharpPhysics runs on Windows, Mac, and Linux.

 ## RECENT UPDATES ##

 ---------------------------------------------------------

-The camera is done.
-I'm going to start work on collision. (soon)
-I just finished a save game things, not yet loading saves though.
+I just finished most of the UI stuff, I'll come back to it though.
-Soon I may make a small game with SP.
+What I'm doing next: Making test game

 ## PACKAGES ##